IriLrnr/EvIBM/DETAILED.md

 	typedef individual * Individual;
 ```
-It has a binary genome, with the parameterized size, an indicatior of which species it belongs, it's coordinates in space and a list of possible mates, those who are geneticaly compatible AND inside it's range (the radius).
+It has a binary genome, with the parameterized size, an indicatior of which species it belo//in functions.h
+ngs, it's coordinates in space and a list of possible mates, those who are geneticaly compatible AND inside it's range (the radius).

 #### The population <a name="population"></a>
 A population is just a vector of individuals.